In Asia, U.S.'s Pompeo expected to bolster allies against China

 "There are commercial issues, security issues and diplomatic issues where the United States has already improved the relationship between the countries," Pompeo said this week.
 "But there's more that we can do."

-(Reporting by Sanjeev Miglani; additional reporting by Waruna Karunatilake in Colombo, Mohammed Junayd in Male; Editing by Raju Gopalakrishnan and Kevin Liffey)
+(Reporting by Sanjeev Miglani; additional reporting by Waruna Karunatilake in Colombo, Mohammed Junayd in Male, David Brunnstrom in Washington; Editing by Raju Gopalakrishnan, Kevin Liffey and Lincoln Feast.)

 ((Raju.Gopalakrishnan@thomsonreuters.com;))